apache/spark/docs/running-on-yarn.md

 There are two deploy modes that can be used to launch Spark applications on YARN.
 In `cluster` mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
 In `client` mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

 Unlike in Spark standalone and Mesos mode, in which the master's address is specified in the `--master` parameter, in YARN mode the ResourceManager's address is picked up from the Hadoop configuration.
-Thus, the `--master` parameter is `yarn` and to specify the deployment `--deploy-mode` can be either `client` or `cluster`.
+Thus, the `--master` parameter is `yarn` and `--deploy-mode` can be `client` or `cluster` to select the YARN deployment mode.
 To launch a Spark application in YARN in `cluster` mode:

    `$ ./bin/spark-submit --class path.to.your.Class --master yarn --deploy-mode cluster [options] <app jar> [app options]`